mwvgroup/Pitt-Google-Broker/docs/source/run-a-broker-instance/view-resources.md

     - [Python Client for Google BigQuery](https://googleapis.dev/python/bigquery/latest/index.html)
     - [Command-line tool `bq`](https://cloud.google.com/bigquery/docs/reference/bq-cli-reference)
 - Load a row into a table: `broker_utils.gcp_utils` (Python)
-- Query the database instructions: [Pitt-Google-Tutorial.ipynb](../../../pgb_utils/tutorials/Pitt-Google-Tutorial.ipynb)
+- Query the database instructions in the Pitt-Google-Tutorial.ipynb at pgb_utils/tutorials/Pitt-Google-Tutorial.ipynb
     - using `pgb-utils` (Python; see source code for the Google Cloud SDK commands)
     - using the Google Cloud command-line tool `bq`